 Computer vision–basic information

 CV is the subject that comes back quite regularly in our blog posts.
-Primarily, that’s because it’s potential and possible applications are growing every year.
+Primarily, that’s because it’s potential and possible computer vision applications in eCommerce are growing every year.
 Today, computer vision is commonly used i.a. in marketing, IT, and the motor industry.
 As you may remember from our past articles, computer vision is a technology designed to work on a similar basis as a human eye.
 It’s all about recognizing what’s in the image or screen.

 For instance, nowadays, the vast majority of cars have at least two cameras–one in the front and one in the back.
 They are scanning the vehicle’s surroundings in order to assist the driver, for instance, while they drive in poor weather conditions or park their vehicle.
 The camera monitors the view that’s in front of a car and sends images directly to the computer vision algorithm.